weibeld/terraform-aws-kubeadm/examples/ex4-multiple-clusters/README.md

 # Example: multiple clusters

-This example shows how to create multiple clusters at once.
+This example shows how to create multiple clusters in the same Terraform configuration

 ## Description

 This example creates three Kubernetes clusters in the default VPC of the given AWS region.

-The configuration invokes the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module three times which results in three clusters being created.
+The creation of multiple clusters is achieved by invoking the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module multiple times (in this case, three times).

-The example allows to optionally specify a custom name for each cluster (such as `["alpha", "beta", "gamma"]`).
-If this is omitted, a random name is chosen for each cluster.
+Each invocation of the kubeadm module sets the `cluster_name` variable of the module to a value that can be provided by the user through the `cluster_names` variable.
+This allows giving custom names to the clusters (such as `alpha`, `beta`, and `gamma`).
+If the `cluster_names` variable is unset, then a random name is automatially chosen for each cluster.

-The kubeconfig file of each created cluster is named after the cluster it belongs to.
-For example, the kubeconfig file of the `alpha` cluster will be named `alpha.conf`.
+The kubeconfig files for the individual clusters will be saved in the current working directory with a name corresponding to the cluster they belong to.
+For example, the kubeconfig file for the `alpha` cluster will be named `alpha.conf`.

 ## Usage with an existing or dedicated VPC

-You can extend this example to use an existing or dedicated VPC by following the same principles as explained in the [_cluster in existing VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex2-cluster-in-existing-vpc) and [_cluster in dedicated VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex3-cluster-in-dedicated-vpc) examples.
+You can extend this example to use an existing or dedicated VPC by using the same principles as explained in the [_cluster in existing VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex2-cluster-in-existing-vpc) and [_cluster in dedicated VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex3-cluster-in-dedicated-vpc) examples.

-In essence, you just need to set the `vpc_id` and `subnet_id` variables in each invocation of the kubeadm module to appropriate values to cause the cluster to be created in the specified VPC and subnet.
+In summary, you just need to set the `vpc_id` and `subnet_id` variables of the individual invocations of the kubeadm module to cause the creation of this cluster in the provided VPC and subnet.

 ## Files